0xf17/sonification-of-the-invisible/index.md

       - Creation and editing of sounds from data
       - Post-production
       - Sound Programming (Tentative)
-  - Team meetings and develop project roadmap
+  - Team meetings to detail out the responsibilities
   - Activity 2: Warming up for the Research + Inspiration
     - Group yourself in pairs and allocate unique set for each
     - Read/view/listen the given resources in the pair